1.12.2013 [updated 18.6.2015]

 dice’, hnefi ‘fist, king in tavl’

 In Modern Icelandic húnn can mean ‘knob’.
 That’s what the

 pieces in archaeological finds look like.

-Links to descriptions of húnn and húnspænir:
+Links to speculation about húnn and húnspænir:

 In Old English the name of the game was tæfl.
 The board was bred.

 Sweet: The student’s dictionary of Anglo-Saxon

 The Oxford English Dictionary has tavel, tavelbred and the surname Tavelmaker, last attested in the 13th century.
 The same words occur in the Middle English dictionary.
 These can also refer to other board games.
 The word hnefi ‘clenched fist’ has been attested in Scotland and Northern England up to the present day.
 The Oxford English Dictionary gives the entry nieve (rhymes with sieve).
 Samuel Johnson had the form neaf, neaves.